GeographicInfo $SMEI/ucsd/sat/idl/util/geographicinfo.pro

 rimlegend=rimlegend scalar; type: any; default: 0

-sets the thickness of the bounding box around the legend
+sets the thickness of the bounding box around

 /strictlabels